-These figures bring to clarity how serious alcohol addiction is in the country.
-In response, several rehab facilities and alcohol addiction treatment programs have come up aimed at helping those struggling with addiction to get their lives back under control.
+These figures bring clarity to how serious alcohol addiction is in the country.
+In response, several rehab facilities and alcohol addiction treatment programs have come up aimed at helping those struggling with addiction get their lives back under control.

 One popular psychotherapy approach we use here at Evolve Indy to treat addiction is Cognitive Behavioral Therapy (CBT).